Chart Color Schemes

 Infrastructure

-Stafford has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Stafford has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 23 projects that are likely to impact the area.
-Notable projects include Stafford City Shopping Centre Redevelopment, Haven Townhomes (Stafford Heights), Stafford Central Mixed-Use Development, and Norman Avenue Apartments (Lutwyche).
-The following list details those considered most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 23 projects likely impacting the area.
+Notable ones include Stafford City Shopping Centre Redevelopment, Haven Townhomes (Stafford Heights), Stafford Central Mixed-Use Development, and Norman Avenue Apartments (Lutwyche).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.